shi-ang/SurvivalEVAL/README.md

 one_cal = eval.one_calibration(target_time=25)

 ```
-See the [Examples](Examples) for more usage examples.
+See the [Examples](examples) for more usage examples.

 ## Expected Deliveries in the Future
-1. Publish the package to PyPI
-2. Time-dependent c-index (by Antolini)
+1. Time-dependent c-index (by Antolini)
-3. IPCW AUC
+2. IPCW AUC

 Please create an issue if you want me to implement any other evaluation metrics.

-## Updates
-- 2024-04-28: Add the non-IPCW-weighted Brier score and IBS.
-- 2024-03-13: Remove the `rpy2` dependency.
-Now the package is pure python.

 ## Citing this work